easegress-io/easegress/doc/plugin_ref.md

 ## Simple Common Mock plugin

-Plugin mock a data for a failure request.
+Plugin mocks a data for a failure request.

 ### Configuration